Explaining the Terms of Use for ChatGPT: What Are the Considerations for Commercial Use?

 About OpenAI’s Terms of Service

-When using ChatGPT, it is mandatory to comply with the matters stipulated in OpenAI’s Terms of Service[ja].
+When using ChatGPT, it is essential to adhere to the guidelines outlined in OpenAI’s Terms of Service[ja].
 The terms include the following content (as of the time of writing).

 Commercial Use of ChatGPT is Possible